 ▸ Avoid stress.
 Move slowly, don’t chase wildlife.
 And don’t think that a shell is a free pass to handling.
 Often we hear that it is ok to handle a turtle as they have a shell and therefore can’t be hurt by us.
 A shell might be an armor, but it does not change the fact that being handled induces stress.
 Letting the turtle be and not interfering with its movement is the respectful thing to do.
 The same is true for any other vertebrate or invertebrate.

 ▸ For your safety.
-Some creatures carry venom or toxin as a defense mechanism (some species of tropical frogs are notorious for this).
+Some creatures carry venom or toxin as a defense mechanism (tropical snakes and amphibians in particular).
 Some may carry pathogens that can be harmful to humans.
 Then the best way to stay safe is to refrain from touching.
 For instance, it is known that Snail-borne parasitic diseases (SBPDs) are major parasitic diseases that remain important public health issues worldwide, particularly in some countries [LX18].
 There’s no need to panic really, it’s very easy to remain safe: just don’t touch (and always clean and disinfect properly after any herping activity).

 » Check Also: The Greater the Distance, the Better for All!